 Since they had little in food supplies, what was left mostly grains, dried fruits etc, was cooked together to form a pudding, what is now called Ashure.

-However, traditionally this is prepared on the day of Ashura (or any day of that week), it falls on the tenth day of Muharram which is the first month of the lunar calendar, it is a day when Muslims fast to commemorate the day Moses and his followers were saved from Pharaoh, God split the sea in half and let them free to pass.
+Traditionally this is prepared on the day of Ashura (or any day of that week).
+It falls on the tenth day of Muharram which is the first month of the lunar calendar.
+This is the day when Muslims fast to commemorate the day Moses (peace be upon him) and his followers were saved from Pharaoh, when God split the sea in half and let them pass freely.

 So keeping in part with tradition I made Noah’s pudding.
 Every family has their own recipe and way of making it.
 You can add any grain, dried fruit, of your choice.
 It is a wonderful holiday dessert to share with family, friends, and neighbours.